wcannon/saltconf2015/README.md

 # Phoenix

 This repository contains software for a new open source project - Phoenix.
+The objective of this project is to make it relatively easy to run SaltStack in a highly available manner in the AWS cloud.

+When a salt master is terminated it should be replaced automatically, picking up where it left off.
+When the population of salt masters changes minions automatically update their list of salt masters and restart their salt-minion service.

 In this project every salt-master runs a salt-minion.
 This allows an administrator to log onto one salt master and run states / execution modules against all servers.